Volunteering Skills Sought

 Speakers, Educators, and Science Communicators

-Fungimap would welcome speakers and educators who are comfortable manning community/information stalls at community events, giving talks to groups in their own community, or who would be interested in putting together print or other educational materials about Australian fungi to be delivered to youth or adult audiences.
+Fungimap would welcome speakers and educators who are comfortable manning community/information stalls at community events, giving talks/leading forays for groups in their own community, or who would be interested in putting together print or other educational materials about Australian fungi to be delivered to youth or adult audiences.
 Some knowledge of Australian fungi is desired, but of greater importance is good oral and written communication skills and an ability to get people excited about Australia's magnificent fungal diversity.
-Access to Fungimap's library of photographs and species information will be provided.
+Resources and training are available.